-11.1 All safeguarding and welfare concerns are recorded and kept in line with the DSL protocols.
+- 11.1 All safeguarding and welfare concerns are recorded and kept in line with the DSL protocols.
 The Designated Safeguarding Lead will ensure that records are maintained appropriately for children with safeguarding concerns.
-From April 2018 these records have been held on the secure

-Safeguarding recording system MyConcern.
+From April 2018 these records have been held on the secure Safeguarding recording system MyConcern.
 Previously stand-alone files were created and maintained in line with requirements of the Local Authority guidance.
-Such files, with those of girls with significant pastoral concerns of a sensitive nature, are still kept on the individual girls in question and these are kept in the locked and fire-proof safe in the Headmistress' office.

-11.2 We continue to support any pupil leaving the school, about whom there have been concerns, by ensuring that all appropriate information, including safeguarding and welfare concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority.
+These files together, with those of girls with significant pastoral concerns of a sensitive nature are kept in the locked and fire-proof safe in the Headmistress' office. - 11.2 Records will include: a clear and comprehensive summary of the concern; details of how the concern was followed up and resolved; a note of any action taken, decision reached and the outcome. - 11.3 We continue to support any pupil leaving the school to continue her education elsewhere, about whom there have been concerns, by ensuring that all appropriate information, including safeguarding and welfare concerns, is forwarded under confidential cover to the pupil's new school as a matter of priority.